hyosung11/Launch-School/Courses/journal.md

 17:00 Keep things fresh in my mind.
 Have the ability to solve a problem.
 Be familiar with and have practiced techniques repeatedly.

 17:28 Read through `Methods Plus` cheatsheet again.

+17:45 I solved `alphabetScore` in 11 minutes.
+That's definitely progress as when I first got it, I had such a hard time figuring out how to do it.